 The Board Risk Committee receives and reviews regular risk management reports.

 In determining director remuneration, the Board obtains independent advice on the appropriateness of remuneration given trends in comparable companies.
 Remuneration levels are designed to attract and retain appropriately qualified and experienced non-executive directors.
 Non-executive directors do not receive any performance-related remuneration.
-Directors’ remuneration covers all CUA Board activities, membership of committees and subsidiary companies and includes any superannuation contributions paid on behalf of a director.
-Subject to meeting specific criteria, directors retiring from the Board may receive a termination payment of up to three years directors’ fees.
+Directors' remuneration covers all CUA Board activities, membership of committees and subsidiary companies and includes any superannuation contributions paid on behalf of a director.
+Subject to meeting specific criteria, directors retiring from the Board may receive a termination payment of up to one year's directors' fees based on the average fees of the last three years.

 Non-executive directors may maintain loans and credit facilities from CUA at normal member rates of interest and therefore no additional remuneration is obtained by way of a benefit.

-To assist in the execution of its responsibilities, the Board has established a number of committees, each with its own charter that is reviewed annually.
+To assist in the execution of its responsibilities, the Board has established a number of committees, each with its own charter.
 Details of the Committees currently in place are outlined below.

 The activities of the subsidiaries in the CUA group are overseen by their own Board of directors, principally drawn from the CUA Board and CUA executive management.
 These entities operate within the Group's Corporate Governance Framework.